 1. View your estimated bill

 View your estimated bill after you have been awarded financial aid for the school year.
 You can view your estimated bill on Blink [Student Services tab>My Bethel Account>View Estimated Bill].
-Reviewing your bill will help you know how much your costs will be at Bethel.
+Reviewing your bill will help you know how much your costs will be at Bethel each semester.

 2. Accept or Decline Your Loans